tigera-solutions/cc-eks-egress-gw/README.md

         Look into the terminal connected to the test host.
 The packets captured with `tcpdump` shows the egress gateway IP address as source IP for the incoming packets.

         You can stop the pod of using the egress gateway by removing the annotation previously done.

         ```bash
         kubectl annotate pods netshoot-default egress.projectcalico.org/selector-
         ```

-      - **III.** Create another pod in the test namespace and test it again
+      - **III.** Create another pod in the `app-test` namespace and repeat the tests.

         ```bash
         kubectl run -it --rm -n app-test another-pod --env="HOSTPVTIPADDR=$HOSTPVTIPADDR" --image nicolaka/netshoot:latest
         ```

+        Run the following `netcat` command and observer the packets arriving at the test host.

         ```bash
-        #test again
         nc -zv $HOSTPVTIPADDR 7777
         ```

+        **Note that you did not need to annotated any pod.
+This is because the namespace has the annotations on it.
+So, any pod created inside the namespace will automatically use the egress gateway for egress traffic.**

+---

 ## Cleaning up the environment